caltechlibrary/andor/docs/load-workflow.md

     [admin]
     # The display name is "Admin"
     workflow_name = "Admin"
-    # Object level permisions in the "admin" queue
+    # Object level permissions in the "admin" queue
     object_permissions = [ "create", "read", "update" ]
     # The available objects can be assigned to
     assign_to = ["*"]